RNelsen/OSU-Porfolio-Projects/README.md

 # OSU-Porfolio-Projects

-### This repo holds my portfolio projects while a student at Oregon State University.
+### This repo holds my portfolio projects while I was a student at Oregon State University.